JWST's PEARLS: 119 multiply imaged galaxies behind MACS0416, lensing properties of caustic crossing galaxies, and the relation between halo mass and number of globular clusters at $z=0.4$: Magnification and time delay for known caustic-crossing galaxies

-Departures from the linear scalings with $d_{\rm cc}$ are seen when substructures perturb the deflection field near the critical curves.
+Departures from the linear scalings with $d_{\rm cc}$ are seen when substructures perturb the deflection field near the CCs.
 To account for these possible perturbations, we computed the deviation of the observed magnifications from these simple scalings.
-We did so at three fixed distances from the critical curve, 0\farcs6, 1\arcsec, and 2\arcsec\ and on either side of the critical curve, i.e., for images with positive and negative parity.
+We did so at three fixed distances from the CC, 0\farcs6, 1\arcsec, and 2\arcsec\ and on either side of the CC, i.e., for images with positive and negative parity.
 The deviation from the scaling is computed as:

 for the magnification, and similarly for the time delay